eyanoapp/opensigl/docs/en/stock-management/movement.shipments.md

 # Shipments

 When stock is transferred from one depot to another, it is called a "shipment".
 This could be involve collecting stock in one depot and shipping it via truck to another depot in an entirely different location.
 Or it could simply be taking some stock from one depot to another in the same building.
-For instance, purchasing and receiving stock from external suppliers is often done through a primary depot, while a pharmacy is also considered a "depot" in BHIMA.
+For instance, purchasing and receiving stock from external suppliers is often done through a primary depot, while a pharmacy is also considered a "depot" in OpenSIGL.
 So once stock is received in the primary depot, transferring it to a pharmacy in the same building would still be considered a shipment.

 Shipments are restricted to transferring stock from one depot to another.
 These involve stock exits (from the sending depot) and stock entry (into the receiving depot).
 Technically, transferring stock from one depot to another could be done by directly using the Stock Exit and Stock Entry interfaces and not directly using the Shipping interface.
 However, users should be aware that even if the shipment interface is not directly used, a shipment is still created when stock is exited from one depot and sent to another.
-Other types of stock exits (such as exit to "Loss") or stock entries (such as entry by "Integration") do not involve BHIMA "Shipments".
+Other types of stock exits (such as exit to "Loss") or stock entries (such as entry by "Integration") do not involve OpenSIGL "Shipments".

-## The BHIMA Shipments interface
+## The OpenSIGL Shipments interface

-In the BHIMA interface, there is  "Shipments" menu entry in the top-level menu:
+In the OpenSIGL interface, there is  "Shipments" menu entry in the top-level menu:
 <img src="./images/shipments-menu.png" alt="Main shipments menu" align="right" width="200">

 There are two entries under the "Shipments" menu: